kev0-4/Machine-Learning-Model-to-Estimate-Salaries-with-User-Interface/README.md

 ## ***Installation***
 before running the app you have to local server.
-1.To start it, go to ./server and pass 'run server.py' in cmd<br>
+1.To start it, go to ./server and pass 'python server.py' in cmd<br>
 2.You'll need to change host urls in code to your host urls (will be shown in cmd after running the server)<br>
 3.Go to ./client and open app.html<br>
 4.FIll out the feilds and click predict salary button to get the result